 SOUTH FORK BAND V. UNITED STATES (No. 08-231) - Although the Court denied review in South Fork v.
 U.S. (No. 08-100) (see below), another group of Western Shoshone tribes, groups and members, who had brought separate claims in the lower courts and were named as respondents in the first petition, filed a cross-petition on August 20, 2008 seeking separate review by the Court.
-The petitioners are seeking review of an unpublished decision by the U.S. Court of Appeals for the Ninth Circuit which affirmed the district court's dismissal of the quiet title claims for sixty (60) million acres of lands in Nevada and California against the United States under the Treaty of Ruby Valley.
-The U.S. brief in opposition is due on October 22, 2008.
+The petitioners are seeking review of an unpublished decision by the U.S. Court of Appeals for the Ninth Circuit which affirmed the district court's dismissal of the quiet title claims for sixty (60) million acres of lands in Nevada and

+California against the United States under the Treaty of Ruby Valley.
+The U.S. filed its brief in opposition on November 21, 2008, and the case is scheduled for conference of January 9, 2008.